liferay-design/liferay.design/src/markdown/careers/emea/product-designer-1.md

 ## Who Are We Looking For?

-We need designers to add value in a variety of customer projects being built on our core product, Liferay DXP.
-Recent work has included complex financial products, an intranet for auto manufacturers, and a storefront for a national retailer.

-You’ll work independently, guiding stakeholders along the entire design process from research and strategy to implementation, iterating along the way.
+A product designer to add value to our core product, Liferay DXP.
+A person that has high visual, interaction and strategy skills to help us accomplish our roadmap.
+This roadmap drives us to take web experience to a next level where different roles can do more in an easier way, where users can be more autonomous independently of their technical level.

+You’ll work in Lexicon, our Design System.
+You will create components, solutions and take design decisions that are transversal to all our products in Liferay.
+Besides your team, there are more product teams working in different pieces of a global roadmap.
+You will have to discuss and align your designs and interactions along with other product designers.

 We care deeply about designing great experiences that solve real-world business problems, and we do it without sacrificing our aesthetic standards.

-You’ll have plenty of variety, sometimes the projects are flashy and exciting — other times they’re employee intranets.
-Either way, we promise you won’t get bored as there are a lot of opportunities for you to help us make Liferay a more design-infused company!

 ### What will your first year look like?

--   You will work in projects driven by a more experienced designer to assit you and help you growing
+- Improved web building experience, with as many high-fidelity projects ready for development
--   You will contribute robust patterns to our Figma component library
+- Contributed robust patterns to our Figma component library
--   You will increase the level of quality that our whole team is able to produce
+- Increased the level of quality that our whole team is able to produce

 ### Important bullet points we’re looking for:

--   Self-motivated and hungry designer who wants to build awesome products
+- Strong capability to build smooth experiences from complex requirement scenarios
+- Able to discuss the product strategy with different stakeholders
 - Excited about creating and sharing resources like tools and libraries

 ## Are We A Good Fit?